dotnet/try/docs/GettingStarted/Sessions.md

     }
     ```

-2. Update your `Program.cs`, replacing the contents of the `hello` region with this:
+2. Update your `Program.cs`, replacing the contents of the `say_hello` region with this:

     ```cs
     Console.WriteLine(new Cat().Say());